 Dropbox – simple file sharing between all my machines and mobile devices.

-Lastpass – keep all my passords in one place.
+Lastpass – keep all my passwords in one place.
 Share sites/passwords with others without actually giving them your password.
-Since it’s a web app, I can access on my Mac and iPhone too.
+I like the web app, desktop and iPhone apps that sync with each other.

 Mobile apps (of note)